kinseyzaire/galvanize-knex-migrations-and-deployment/README.md

 * Be able to explain why migrations are important
 * Be able to explain why migrations have unique identifying numbers

+## Why you should care

+Migrations are a convenient way to alter your database schema over time in a consistent and easy way.
+Migrations reduce the opportunity for human error and allow you to automate schema creation in both development and production.

+You can think of each migration as being a new 'version' of the database.
+A schema starts off with nothing in it, and each migration modifies it to add or remove tables, columns, or entries.

+These migrations also provide further documentation about your database schema for future you, your team, and _future you!_

 ## EXERCISE SUMMARY

 __STEP 1:__